BrahimFakri/Patient-Health-Data-Analysis-And-Feature-Extraction-For-Machine-Learning/README.md

 So in order to find the patients who have both icu stays and chest radiology images, we ran the notebook ```icu_cxr_patients.ipynb``` and find that the number of patients with both a chest radiology image and an icu stay is:  ```20245```

+## 5. Demo

+We recommand the user to start by running the notebook ```general tutorial notebook.ipynb``` to be familiarised with the different tables and data in the mimic database.
+At the end of that notebook, the user will have generated a sample of 10 patients that will be used for remaining of the work.

+The second step is to generate features from demographic and time series data.
+In order to do so, the user should use the notebook ```Demographics_TimeSeries_features_Tutorial.ipynb```